davydhong/vacation-tracker/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.<br><br>

 ## Notes about the Program

 ### Input Validation

 Input validation requires all fields to be filled out.
-When all fields are validated - a check mark will appear.
+When all fields are validated - a check mark will appear.<br>

 ### Sort

-You can click on the table headers to sort.
+You can click on the table headers to sort.<br>

 ### Edit and Delete